NotKisoMomo/Fabrik/README.md

 * **Promise API:** `.next()`, `.catch()`, `.conclude()` -- a clean chainable surface with no raw coroutine leaks.
 * **Thread Control:** Spawn, defer, delay, sleep, pause, resume, cancel, and wrap threads without touching `coroutine` or `task` directly.
-* **Named Task Registry:** Define tasks by name, dispatch them immediately or deferred, pool them with concurrency caps, chain them, cancel them.
+* **Named Task Registry:** Define tasks by name, dispatch them immediately or deferred, pool them with a max concurrency, chain them, cancel them.
-* **Persistent Queue:** A FIFO/priority queue primitive that lives across dispatches with pause, resume, and drain events.
+* **Persistent Queue:** A sequential queue that lives across dispatches with pause, resume, and drain events.
-* **Lock:** Mutual exclusion via `acquire`, `release`, and `withLock` -- prevents concurrent tasks from clobbering shared resources.
+* **Lock:** Prevents two tasks from running against the same resource at the same time via `acquire`, `release`, and `withLock`.
-* **Memo:** Async memoization with TTL invalidation and stampede protection -- duplicate in-flight calls collapse into one.
+* **Memo:** Caches the result of an async task by key with a timeout -- duplicate calls for the same key while one is in-flight collapse into one.
-* **Watch:** Poll a value or condition on an interval, resolves when it changes or meets a predicate.
+* **Condition:** Poll a value or condition on an interval, resolves when it changes or meets a predicate.
 * **Signal:** Promise-aware signals with `filter`, `map`, `merge`, `pipe`, `toTask`, and `promiseWhere`.
 * **Cooldown:** Chainable cooldown primitives with `auth`, `throttle`, `debounce`, and direct promise integration.
 * **Atom:** Reactive single values with `onChange`, `promise`, and `derive` for computed atoms.
 * **Molecule:** Composed atom groups with `patch`, `get`, and unified change propagation.
 * **Organism:** Composed molecule groups forming a full reactive state tree.
 * **Batch:** Group multiple atom mutations and flush listeners once at the end of a frame.
-* **Latch:** A synchronization barrier -- all threads awaiting a latch release simultaneously when it opens.
+* **Latch:** Holds all waiting threads until opened -- all of them release at the same time.

 ---